 Chemotherapy:it is a conventional therapy for multiple myeloma.

-Radiotherapy: it is less used, while patients with localized myeloma, localized bone pain and symptoms of spinal cord compression are applicable to it.
+Radiotherapy: it is less used, while patients with localized myeloma, localized bone pain and symptoms of spinal cord compression can be applied to.

 Rest: patients can do appropriate activities, but never do strenuous exercise, preventing falls and bruise.

-Bed:in order to prevent pathologic fracture, patient should sleep on the hard bed, so elastic bed should be avoided to use.
+Bed:in order to prevent pathologic fracture, patient should sleep on the hard bed instead of elastic and soft bed.